ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 In our `singleTweet.hbs` file, let's add a container to view the likes on the individual tweet!
 The goal is to see some information about each person who has liked the tweet, e.g their display name.
 Use `.populate()` to get this information and display it on the page!

+## Phase 1: COMPLETE ⭐
+Congrats!
+You have finished phase 1!
+You have succesfully implemeneted most of the basic functionality that twitter uses!
+Make sure you commit your code to github, if you haven't already.

+Hungry for more?
+Check out the below challenges!

 ## Phase 1 Challenge 🏆
 You've made it this far, and early.
 Why not a challenge?